(previously known as Heliocausta mimica)

 (Photo: courtesy of Donald Hobern, Aranda, Australian Capital Territory)

-The adult moths of this species have brown forewings with darker patches and speckles.
+The adult moths of this species have rusty speckled forewings with cream spots.
+The hindwings are plain pale brown.
 The wingspan is about 2 cms.

 Further reading :

 Ian F.B.
 Common,

 Oecophorine Genera of Australia I: The Wingia Group (Lepidoptera: Oecophoridae),